Gwrych Castle: Later history

-Visitor attraction

-In 1946, the estate was purchased by Robert Rennie and two years later, it opened as a visitor attraction as "The Showpiece of Wales".
-It was then sold Leslie Salts and was said to have attracted nearly 10 million visitors.
+After the war, the Dundonalds put the estate up for sale and in 1946 it was purchased by Robert Rennie who opened it as a visitor attraction, "The Showpiece of Wales".
+It was then sold to Leslie Salts and was said to have attracted nearly 10 million visitors.

 It was also used as a training venue for the English World Middleweight boxing champion Randolph Turpin in the early 1950s.
 In the early 1960s it was an occasional venue for the famous motorcycle Dragon Rally, and in the 1970s it was used as a centre for medieval re-enactments, attracting tourists with such events as jousting and banquets.
+Lemmy, the lead singer, bassist and primary songwriter of the rock band Motörhead claimed to have stayed at the castle.

 Closure and decline

-Between 1982 and 1986 the location attracted scooterists from all across Britain, and there are a few accounts of scooterists exhibiting their bikes and scooters.
-Although many of those who attended were peaceful, some were antisocial.
-There were many young people who were denied service from the castle bar because of their age, but because there were very few staff, when they turned their backs they would then return to steal kegs from the bar and carry them outside where many would help themselves.
-It was also a common occurrence for youths to swing from the chandeliers and jump on and break large antique tables.
-On another occasion someone rode their Lambretta scooter through one of the stained-glass windows.
-On another occasion a portable toilet was set alight.
+In the 1980s the castle attracted motorcyclists from across Britain, and gained notoriety as a venue for drunkenness and antisocial behaviour.
 The police attended the area frequently to keep the peace.

-The castle closed to the public in 1987, and it started to decline.
+The castle closed to the public in 1987.
 It was bought in 1989 by Nick Tavaglione, an American businessman, for £750,000.
-However, his plans to renovate the building were not carried out.
-As a result, the castle was extensively looted and vandalised, and became little more than a derelict shell, although it was used in 1996 as the backdrop for Prince Valiant, a film starring Edward Fox, Joanna Lumley and Katherine Heigl.
+His plans to renovate the building and create a centre for opera were not carried out and the castle was looted and vandalised, becoming little more than a derelict shell.